makyo/writing/anthologies/genderful/index.md

     * of any gender identity or gender assigned at birth
     * of any orientation

+    We would like a balance of expressions, and will be publishing an anonymous list of what is represented in each submission as they come in!

 Restrictions
 :   Stories which include transphobia, racism, sexism, or discrimination presented in a positive light will not be accepted for *Genderful*.
 For adult submissions, the following also apply: